2017 National League Division Series: Game 5

 With both teams' seasons on the line, the Cubs brought back Game 1 starter and winning pitcher Kyle Hendricks while the Nationals countered with Game 2 starter Gio González, who got a no decision.
-The Cubs struck first in the top of the first off of González with an RBI groundout by Anthony Rizzo, scoring Jon Jay.
+The Cubs struck first in the top of the first off González with an RBI groundout by Anthony Rizzo, scoring Jon Jay.
 In the bottom of the second, Daniel Murphy led off the inning by hitting the first pitch from Hendricks into the stands to tie the game at 1–1.
 After two straight singles, Michael Taylor hit his second homer of the series in as many at bats to give the Nationals a 4–1 lead.
 The Cubs struck back in the top of the third.
 With the bases load and one out, Addison Russell grounded out, scoring Kris Bryant.
 The next batter was Jason Heyward, but with Heyward batting, González uncorked a wild pitch, scoring Willson Contreras, cutting the Nationals' lead to one.

 González lasted just three innings, as Matt Albers came on in the top of the fourth and pitched a 1-2-3 inning.
 In the top of the fifth, Nationals' Game 3 starter Max Scherzer came on to pitch.
 After getting the first two batters out, Contreras had a two-out single.
 The next batter, Ben Zobrist, pinch hit for Albert Almora Jr. and he also hit a single.
 The next batter, Russell hit a double to left field scoring both Contreras and Zobrist, as the Cubs took a 5–4 lead.
 After an intentional walk to Heyward, Javier Báez struck out, but catcher Matt Wieters gave up a passed ball.
 Wieters tried to complete the strikeout by throwing to first base, but the ball got by both first basemen Ryan Zimmerman and second basemen Murphy, allowing Russell to score, and the other runners moving up.
 The next batter, Tommy La Stella pinch hit for Hendricks, and he fouled off a ball late, hitting Wieters' glove, allowing him to reach via catcher's interference.
 The next batter, who was the ninth batter of the inning, Jay, was hit by a pitch which forced in a run to make it 7–4 Cubs.